5 Tips to Boost Your Car’s Trade-In Value Substantially

 In the end, it all comes down to a game of nerves.
 If the dealer suspects you are anxious about the deal, they can take advantage of it.
 Make it feel like this deal is casual for you.
 We know that is easier said than done, but here’s some advice:

 - Keep some of your personal belongings in the car.
 This will give the impression that you are just getting an idea and are not very eager to trade-in.

 - No matter how good a deal you are offered, bargain.

 - Get estimates from three or four separate dealers and quote the other ones to get a better deal.

 Frequently Asked Questions

-Yes, you can trade in a car that needs work but it will give you a lower value.
+You can trade in a car that needs work, but it will give you a lower value.